psx-spx/psx-spx.github.io/docs/cdromfileformats.md

    if src<src_end then goto @@decompress_lop
    ret
 ```
-The compressed file & archive header don't contain any info on the
+The compressed file &amp; archive header don't contain any info on the
 decompressed size (except, for compressed bitmaps, the archive header does
 contain width/height entries, nethertheless the decompressed file is usually
 BIGGER then width\*height\*2 (it can contain padding, plus 8 bytes).<br/>